MC Hammer: Television and film career

-M.C.
 Hammer produced and starred in his own movie, Please Hammer Don't Hurt 'Em: The Movie (1990).
 The film is about a rapper returning to his hometown who defeats a drug lord using kids to traffic his product.
 For this project, Hammer earned a Grammy Award for Best Long Form Music Video at the 33rd Grammy Awards (having been nominated for two).
 He later produced MC Hammer: 2 Legit (The Videos), which included many actors and athletes.

 Hammer appeared in major marketing campaigns for companies such as Pepsi, KFC, Toshiba, British Knights and Taco Bell during the height of his career.

 In 1991, Hammer hosted, sang/rapped and voiced a Saturday-morning cartoon called Hammerman.
 That same year, he and Bust It Productions (including B Angie B, Special Generation and Ho Frat Hoo!) appeared in concert from New Orleans on BET.

 Hammer has made cameos and/or performed on many television shows such as Saturday Night Live (as host and musical guest), Amen and Martin.
 He also made a cameo in the 1993 Arnold Schwarzenegger film Last Action Hero.
 Hammer would also go on to appear as himself on The History of Rock 'N' Roll, Vol. 5 (1995).
 Additionally, he has been involved in movies as an actor such as, One Tough Bastard (1996), Reggie's Prayer (1996), the Showtime film The Right Connections (1997), Deadly Rhapsody (2001), Finishing the Game (2007) and 1040 (2010), as well as a television and movie producer.

-Despite his financial status being publicly attacked, after meeting at the National Association of Broadcasters convention in Las Vegas in April 2001, Hammer (credited as a producer) provided the much needed funding to filmmaker Justin Lin for Better Luck Tomorrow (2002).
+Despite his financial status being publicly attacked, after meeting at the National Association of Broadcasters convention in Las Vegas in April 2001, Hammer (credited as a producer) provided the much-needed funding to filmmaker Justin Lin for Better Luck Tomorrow (2002).
 In its first ever film acquisition, MTV Films eventually acquired Better Luck Tomorrow after it debuted at The Sundance Film Festival.
 The director said, "Out of desperation, I called up MC Hammer because he had read the script and liked it.
 Two hours later, he wired the money we needed into a bank account and saved us."